xyLpf/ccnet/README.md

     Yp,ypstd=cc.stochastic_predict(Xp,n_iter=100)

-do_rate - Dropout
+do_rate - Dropout.
+Drops one of the neighbours that is inputted into the model.

-id_dropout - Dropout on datapoint with distance 0 during fit. shuffle - Shuffle order of the neighbors during stochastic predict and fit. model - Supply own keras model.
+id_dropout - Additional Dropout on datapoint with distance 0 during fit.

+shuffle - Shuffle order of the neighbors during stochastic predict and fit.

+model - Supply own keras model.
 (See get_model() in model.py)

 ## Example